mlowicki/rhythm/README.md

 Address of Rhythm server is set either via `-addr` flag or `RHYTHM_ADDR` environment variable.
 If both are set then flag takes precedence.

 Authentication method is set either via `-auth` flag or `RHYTHM_AUTH` environment variable.
 If both are set then flag takes precedence.
 Possible values are `gitlab` or `ldap`.
 No method set means no authentication.

+To not enter GitLab access token every time, put token into `.rhythm-token` file in your home directory.
+CLI will use it when auth method is set to `gitlab`.

 ### health
 Provides basic information about state of the server.